webextension-toolbox/webextension-toolbox/README.md

 1. `npm install typescript --save-dev`
 2. Run `tsc --init` or manually add a tsconfig.json file to your project root

+## What is SWC?

+SWC (stands for Speedy Web Compiler) is a super-fast TypeScript / JavaScript compiler written in Rust.
+It's an alternative to Babel.
+For more informaiton see: https://github.com/swc-project/swc

 # License